katriryt/ot-harjoitustyo/documentation/game_design_doc.md

 ## Limitations to be Considered

 * Application needs to run on Windows and Linux desktop computers
+* Japanese characters may need to be installed before running the application.
+Instructions for Ubuntu outlined in [Instructions](./preliminary_instructions.md)
 * Data is stored on the user's computer